fabien-vavrand/excel-charting-toolbox/README.md

 * **Multi levels**: treemap can have multiple levels
 * **Design**: each level has multiple options to precisely tune your treemap look
 * **Colors**: treemap colors can be defined with different options: 2/3 colors gradient or palette

-* Easily insert Treemap generation into your automatized reportings
+Easily insert a treemap generation into your code:
 ```cs
 //Define treemap parameters
 TreemapParameters parameters = new TreemapParameters()